truefoundry/llm-finetune/README.md

 ...
 ```

-- A lot of args are set with defaults in `train.args`
 - `TORCH_PER_PROCESS_MEMORY_LIMIT` allows limiting the max memory per gpu.
 Can be a fraction (denoting percentage) or integer (denoting limit in MiB).
 Useful for testing limited gpu memory scenarios
 - CUDA_VISIBLE_DEVICES can be used to control the amount of GPUs
-- `--mixed_precision bf16` and `--bf16 true`.
-On V100 and T4,  use `--mixed_precision fp16` and `--fp16 true`
-- `--use_flash_attention true/false`.
-This is currently only supported for a select few models like Llama and Mistral/Zephyr.
-By default this is false
-- `--per_device_train_batch_size int` - Because auto batch size finder is enabled, the trainer will try the highest batch size starting from this value, halving it if it does not fit.
-For e.g. with 8, trainer will try 8, 4, 2, 1 and then crash.
-Note this only works without Deepspeed!
 - `--mlfoundry_enable_reporting true/false` toggles reporting metrics, checkpoints and models to mlfoundry
 - When you are testing locally, you can set `--cleanup_output_dir_on_start true` if you don't care about checkpoints between runs